WHAT DOES BREAK-IN OIL DO?

 Break-in oil assists in the designed wear process so that regular engine oil can subsequently maintain ongoing protection of the engine.

-HOW DO I FIND AN EFFECTIVE OIL?
+HOW DO I FIND AN EFFECTIVE OIL FOR AN ENGINE BREAK-IN?

 As a result of chemical restrictions with current ‘Resource Conserving’ engine oils, experts recommend avoiding most of the oils sold at local auto parts and big box retailers.
 Instead, look for an engine oil marketed specifically as engine break-in oil.